dscolby/CausalELM.jl/docs/src/guide/its.md

 !!!note
     To calculate the p-value and standard error for the treatmetn effect, you can set the inference argument to false.
 However, p-values and standard errors are calculated via randomization inference, which will take a long time.
-But can be sped up by launching Julia with a higher number of threads.
+This can be greatly sped up by launching Julia with more threads and setting the number of iterations lower via the n keyword.

 ```julia
 summarize(its)